mikiteek/webby-films-be/README.md

 # Run server locally
 Clone this repo.
 Define .env variables, examples you will find in .env.example file.
-Pay attention, you will need key for MongoDB, where is the created table for films
+Pay attention, you will need key for MongoDB, where is the created table for films.
+When you run server, if database have less than 2 rows, server will seed id.
 ### npm i
 For installing packages